How To Light Photography Prints And Artwork

 During the day, the natural ambient light is sufficient to enjoy the fine details of this fine art print over the fireplace.
 At night, the purposed accent lighting on the artwork transforms it into a spectacular focal point in the room.

+Sunlight is an art killer.
 Avoid direct sunlight at all costs.

 An illustration of how direct sunlight can damage artwork on a wall.

-Light Bulbs- The Good, The Bad And The Ugly
+Light Bulbs- The Good, The Bad, And The Ugly

 With today's lighting technology, it seems as though there is an endless stream of choices for many applications.
 But thankfully when it comes to lighting art, there is one choice that stands above the rest- LED bulbs.
-These are simply the best for lighting art.
-They are energy efficient and produce very little heat.

 Understanding LED Light Bulbs

 1. LED BULB TYPE.
 LED stands for 'light-emitting diode' and is by far the best for your artwork.
-They are energy efficient, produce very little heat, and are available in a wide range of 'color temperatures' and 'CRI ratings'.
+They are energy efficient, produce very little heat, and are available in a wide range of 'colour temperatures' and 'CRI ratings'.
 You will learn more about these terms below.

 A collage of three photos of different LED light bulbs.